BudgetAirpods/InsanityRemastered/README.md

 Scanning it will reveal that is has no value, and picking it up can have several effects on you.

-It will despawn if it is not picked up after a few seconds.
+It will despawn if it is not picked up within a few seconds of spawning.

 #### Panic Attacks:

-At the highest level of insanity, you will slowly experience what I like to call a panick attack.
+At the highest level of insanity, you will slowly experience a panic attack.

-During one, almost all hallucinations become lethal andw
+During one, almost all hallucinations become lethal and you experience one of the following symptoms:
+- Slowness.
+- Whispering from unknown sources.
+- Reduced Stamina.
+- Reduced Vision.
+- Death.

+Panic attacks can be helped by stepping outside the facility for a while.

+## Planned Features:

+As I have stated, this is only the first version of this mod.

+I already have plans for or I am already working on new things such as:

+- Hallucinations of any enemy.
+(Bracken, Thumper, etc.)
+- Fake Rooms
+- Replacing teammates models with enemy models.
+- Cross-Mod compatibility with mods such as Skinwalker to play recordings as hallucination sounds.
+- The observer.